With electrification, Nissan's Gupta sees new spark for Renault tie-up

-Autos & TransportationWith electrification, Nissan's Gupta sees new spark for Renault tie-up

-Nissan Motor Co (7201.T) will standardise and share electric-vehicle components with alliance partner Renault SA (RENA.PA), the Japanese automaker's chief operating officer (COO) said, describing electrification as the partnership's new lynchpin.
+YOKOHAMA (Reuters) - Nissan Motor Co will standardise and share electric-vehicle components with alliance partner Renault SA, the Japanese automaker’s chief operating officer (COO) said, describing electrification as the partnership’s new lynchpin.

 Nissan has already been sharing common platforms, powertrains and components with Renault and Mitsubishi, but those efforts have “reached the maximum we should do,” Ashwani Gupta, Nissan’s COO, told Reuters in an interview on Friday.